c3ilabuser/student9_lab/exercise2.md

 The steps to find your way to your assigned GitHub repository are as follows:

-* In your GitHub browser tab (opened earlier - see above), click the "Sign In" link, top right.
+* Ctrl-Click this link to open a new tab in github: https://github.com/C3IDigitalLiteracyLab
-   * If you're a keener and have already logged into GitHub with your own personal account, log out prior to doing this step
+* If you're a keener and have already logged into GitHub with your own personal account, sign out and go back to the page
-* Enter the username and password provided to you.
+* Click Sign In - top right - and enter the username and password provided to you.
 * You should be back to the screen you were on, but now logged into github.

-* Ctrl-Click the link below corresponding to your student number:
+* Click the link below corresponding to your student number:

  * Student 1 - https://github.com/C3IDigitalLiteracyLab/student1_lab
  * Student 2 - https://github.com/C3IDigitalLiteracyLab/student2_lab